-\paragraph{Structures of the ground and excited states, and harmonic frequencies} In the sake of keeping the computational costs within week scale and of simplifying the data analysis, the structures of the uranyl tetrahalides complexes were enforced to $D_{4h}$ symmetry, whereas no symmetry constrains were applied to the complexes with a second coordination sphere.
-All the ground-state molecular geometries were optimized including the relativistic effects at the spin-free level in the gas phase and with solvent effect using Density functional Theory (DFT).
+\paragraph{Structures of the Ground and Excited states and Harmonic Frequencies.} For the sake of keeping the computational costs within a scale of 1 week and of simplifying the data analysis, the structures of the uranyl tetrahalide complexes were enforced to have $D_{4h}$ symmetry, whereas no symmetry constraints were applied to the complexes with a second coordination sphere.
+All of the ground-state molecular geometries were optimized including the relativistic effects at the spin-free level in the gas phase and with solvent effects using density functional theory (DFT).
 The Kohn-Sham equation was solved using the hybrid PBE0 functional~\cite{pbe0}.
-The structure of the first low-lying excited state was optimized using the time-dependent (TD)-DFT/PBE0 method as implemented in Turbomole V7.3 2018~\cite{TURBOMOLE} and Gaussian 16~\cite{g16} codes.
+The structure of the first low-lying excited state was optimized using the time-dependent (TD)-DFT/PBE0 method as implemented in the Turbomole V7.3 2018~\cite{TURBOMOLE} and Gaussian 16~\cite{g16} codes.
 The vibrational harmonic frequencies were computed using either an analytic Hessian matrix or numerical finite differences of the gradient.
 All geometries considered for the vibronic spectra calculations represent true minima as they have no imaginary frequencies.
-The optimized structures are available in ESI.
+The optimized structures are available in the Supporting Information.

 In these calculations, def2-TZVP (second generation of triple-$\zeta$ polarization quality) Karlsruhe basis sets~\cite{weigend1998ri-basissetOCNH, weigend2005balanced-Clbasisset} have been used for all light elements (H, C, N, O, Cl).
-For the heaviest atoms, small-core Relativistic Effective Core Pseudopotentials (RECP) were used, namely the 60-core electron one for uranium~\cite{kuchle1994ECP1, cao2003ECP2} along with the def-TZVP (first generation of triple-$\zeta$ polarization quality) basis set~\cite{eichkorn1997def-TZVP}, and the 28-core electrons ECP for bromine with the associated aug-cc-pVTZ-PP basis set~\cite{aug-cc-pVTZ-PP}.
-To speed up the calculations, the resolution of the identity approximation to compute the Coulomb Integrals (RI-J)~\cite{ deglmann2004nuclear, bauernschmitt1997calculation} with appropriate auxiliary basis sets~\cite{weigend2006accurate, eichkorn1997def-TZVP} was employed.
+For the heaviest atoms, small-core relativistic effective core pseudopotentials (RECP) were used: namely, the 60-core-electron RECP for uranium~\cite{kuchle1994ECP1, cao2003ECP2} along with the def-TZVP (first generation of triple-$\zeta$ polarization quality) basis set~\cite{eichkorn1997def-TZVP}, and the 28-core electrons RECP for bromine with the associated aug-cc-pVTZ-PP basis set~\cite{aug-cc-pVTZ-PP}.
+To speed up the calculations, the resolution of the identity approximation to compute the Coulomb integrals (RI-J)~\cite{ deglmann2004nuclear, bauernschmitt1997calculation} with appropriate auxiliary basis sets~\cite{weigend2006accurate, eichkorn1997def-TZVP} was employed.